UoB-COMSM0166/2025-group-19/README.md

 Our team followed an Agile development process, incorporating Scrum and Extreme Programming (XP) principles to ensure efficiency, adaptability, and high-quality code.
 ### Agile Workflow
 #### Iterative Development with Scrum
-Initially, Scrum meetings were hosted by a single member to establish a structured workflow.
-After eight weeks, we introduced a rotation system where all team members took turns hosting, fostering leadership and shared responsibility.
-This change allowed everyone to gain experience in facilitating discussions, reviewing code, and adapting to different coding styles, ultimately strengthening both individual and team skills.
+In the first eight weeks, Erik hosted our Scrum meetings, ensuring a structured workflow.
+Later, he proposed rotating the hosting role among all team members to foster leadership and shared responsibility.
+This allowed everyone to gain experience in facilitating discussions, reviewing code, and adapting to different coding styles, ultimately strengthening both individual and team skills.

 We conducted Scrum meetings twice a week:

 - Tuesdays: A comprehensive Kanban board review, where we created new tasks, reviewed outstanding ones, and planned weekly improvements.
 - Thursdays: A stand-up meeting focused on addressing development challenges and ensuring smooth progress.

-Under the new system, the weekly host also served as the designated code reviewer for that sprint.
+With the new rotation system, the weekly host also served as the designated code reviewer for that sprint.
 While all members could review code, the final approval and merge required confirmation from the assigned reviewer.
 Previously, only a few members handled code reviews, leading to an uneven workload.
 By distributing these responsibilities, we improved collaboration, knowledge sharing, and overall development efficiency.

 #### Task Management & Workflow Refinement
 At the start, none of us had a clear idea of the best development workflow.
 However, through continuous adjustments and refinements, we gradually developed a process that worked best for our team.
 The Scrum rotation and structured review system were key improvements that not only enhanced collaboration but also ensured long-term project sustainability.